thangacodes/GitHubActions/README.md

 TFLint helps in identifying potential errors and violations of best practices in your Terraform configurations before applying them.

-$ brew install tflint            #Install tflint on mac using brew
+$ brew install tflint            (Installing tflint on macOS Sequoia)

 $ tflint --version